ramesh-manchlr/Terraform/README.md

+**Creating Entire VPC set up with a Public Subnet and level up an EC2 instance for DEV team to deploy there application and test**

 # Infrastructure as Code(IaC)

 Before the advent of IaC, infrastructure management was typically a manual and time-consuming process.
 System administrators and operations teams had to: